betfair-datascientists/betfair-datascientists.github.io/src/wagering/commission.md

 The charge will only be incurred for any week when a customer’s betting activity meets the criteria.
 Please note the charge will not be applicable to: (a) any lay bets; or (b) bets on products other than NSW thoroughbreds.

-### HOW WILL I BE NOTIFIED IF I AM REQUIRED TO PAY?
+### How will I be notified if I am required to pay?

 Customers will be contacted directly by Betfair and informed on the first occasion on which this Turnover Charge would have been payable.